zegoim/zego_server_assistant/token/go/src/token04/README_EN.md

 ```

-## General Token generate demo
+## Basic Authorization Token generate demo
-- The General Token is used for simple authorization of service interfaces, and the payload field can be empty.
+- The Basic Authorization Token is used for simple authorization of service interfaces, and the payload field can be empty.

 ```go
 var appId uint32 = 123